 In the chapter that follows you will see my bias coming through.
 Not only do I rank what I grow by taste, health and value, but I also have in mind a few other biases.
 I much prefer to grow crops that provide a long harvest period, which saves on sowing, planting and growing time.
 I also like plants that are flexible, for example salad onions that also make good bulbing onions.
 I like crops that don't have too many pest/disease issues and that look beautiful.
 I also like crops that fit into my successional timings, for example beetroot, following broad beans.

 All of these biases are factored into my ranks in one way or another.

 I've rated everything we grow by taste, which is more challenging than you might think.
-It's proved very difficult to compare the taste of brassicas like kale, with the taste of cherries and as a result the ratings end up being extremely subjective.
-I've also tried to take into account how much better home grown tastes than super-market, which is also very subjective and of course I have a sweet tooth, so sweet things top my list.
+It's proven very difficult to compare the taste of brassicas like kale, with the taste of cherries and as a result the ratings end up being extremely subjective.
+I've also tried to take into account how much better home grown tastes than supermarket, which is also very subjective and of course I have a sweet tooth, so sweet things top my list.

 So far as I can hold all of the information in my mind, I've tried to score varieties not just within the families I use (fruits, roots, brassicas, salad leaves ...) but also across families.
 So there are lots of caveats!

 I have however tried to take into account the feedback from my friends and family, so the results should be useful, if not definitive.

 Fruit and veg ranked by taste